 2. Career Psychometrics: ‘How to Land your Ideal Job’

 You have 2 minutes and 45 seconds to answer a short series of questions asking you to what extent you have certain personality traits.
 After you’ve completed it, you get a free Personality Report that explicitly tells you not only what type of job is for you, but also what type of job isn’t for you.

 The only catch is you have to give them your email address to get the free report, and then they send you some spam for a few days.

 This is slightly different in that, for some reason, it first asks you what your ‘current or desired’ career is before you take the test.
-It then gives you a list of statements and you have to indicate to what degree each statement is true of you.
-In the results it categorises you as a certain type of person such as an ‘Idealist’ and then gives you a list of possible professions.
+It then gives you a list of statements and you have to indicate to what degree each statement is true to you.
+In the results, it categorizes you as a certain type of person such as an ‘Idealist’, and then gives you a list of possible professions.
 Of course, one of these professions is the one you put down as your ‘desired career’.

 This uses the same criteria as the Jung Typology Test, except you yourself have to decide whether you are an extrovert or introvert, sensor or intuitive, etc. by reading bullet point descriptions of each pair of qualities and then picking which of the two qualities is most like you.
 After you’ve chosen from the four categories, the test identifies your personality type as the conventional Jung test does and then gives you a list of suitable careers.

 Obviously, none of us are going to choose our next career exclusively on the back of a traffic-coaxing online test, but they are useful tools for seeing if you’d really be suited for that career move that’s recently caught your imagination.
 And if you have no idea what you’d like to do, it’s a fun way of getting a few suggestions you might never have thought of by yourself.